Creativity Beyond “A-ha!”

 When not working, you can find Dan training to master the arts of jiu-jitsu, cooking and photography.

 Dan is a returning presenter.
-Click here to see their sessions from previous years.
+Click to see what they’ve presented in the past.

 Katie Tagye is the Director of Organizational Design and Development at Valencia College.
 Katie has the unique opportunity to work in the Collaborative Design Center, a space designed to encourage innovation, creative problem solving, and collaboration by design.